JB515/JB515.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Joshua gives a guest lecture about Haptics in Medicine on the Design and Control of Medical Robots course at Seoul National University.
+I was delighted to give a guest lecture about Haptics in Medicine on the Design and Control of Medical Robots course at Seoul National University.
+Many thanks to Prof Amy Han for the invitation and the students for such engaging and insightful questions!